 - Make sure you have a presentation open in PowerPoint.
 Now, press the Ctrl + F2 key combination (or Ctrl + Fn + F2, if you use a smaller keyboard on a Mac laptop).
 Doing so will activate the Menu Bar with the Apple Mac symbol, as shown in Figure 1 (highlighted in red).
 This is an indication to signify that the Menu Bar is activated.

 Figure 1: Menu Bar activated

 - Now type the first letter of the Menu command that you want to select.
 If you want to select one of the two menu commands that start with the same first letter such as File and Format, then quickly type the first two letters of the command that you want to select.
-In Figure 2, below, you can see that we selected the Insert option just by typing the letter 'i'.
+In Figure 2, you can see that we selected the Insert option by just typing the letter 'i'.